treeplestudios/node-dash-button-winpcap/README.md

 It is a simple library that will allow you to utilize a dash button to emit an event.
 I am using the same strategy of watching for dash generated ARP requests as the article above.

+#NOTE: this is a fork, using winpcap, so tests will fail

 ### Contents
 -----------------
 - [Installation Instructions](#installation-instructions)